 Here’s an excerpt from Daryl Baird’s popular book From a Slab of Clay reprinted here in A Guide to Slab Rollers: Tips for Buying or Building a Slabroller, and Four Slab Pottery Projects:

 A template is useful when you want to make several items the same size and shape.
 The template for a dish looks something like a donut with a bite taken out of it, and the template for a pitcher is essentially the portion represented by the bite, albeit on a larger scale.

 small 1×4 block of wood with one end cut at a 45° angle

 12×12-inch card stock, matt board, or equivalent.

-For a printable version of this article, download your free copy of A Guide to Slab Rollers: Tips for Buying or Building a Slabroller, and Three Slab Pottery Projects…
+For a printable version of this article, download your free copy of A Guide to Slab Rollers: Tips for Buying or Building a Slabroller, and Four Slab Pottery Projects…

 Slab Roller Techniques and Tips: A Guide to Selecting a Slab Roller